 This award encourages junior high/middle school students to continue with journalistic studies in high school.
 This award will acknowledge and reward the work of junior high/middle school students.
-One overall winner and up to five runners-up will be selected each year.
+One overall winner and up to five runners-up, based on the amount of total entries, will be selected each year.

 Winners in attendance at the Sunday morning JEA awards ceremony at the spring convention will be recognized.
 Winners not in attendance will receive a mailed certificate.

 - Be in eighth grade (ninth grade for 7-9 middle school programs) and at least 13 years old.

 - Be planning to continue the study of and participation in journalism in high school.

 - Have been in a junior high/middle school journalism program for at least one year.

 - Be a student of a JEA member adviser.

 - Submit a digital portfolio.
 Limited to one per school.